History of Grenada

-The history of islands of Grenada in the Caribbean, part of the Lesser Antilles group of islands, covers a period from the earliest human settlements to the establishment of the contemporary nationstate of Grenada.

-First settled by indigenous peoples, by the time of European contact it was inhabited by the Caribs.
+The history of Grenada in the Caribbean, part of the Lesser Antilles group of islands, covers a period from the earliest human settlements to the establishment of the contemporary nationstate of Grenada.
+First settled by indigenous peoples, Grenada by the time of European contact was inhabited by the Caribs.
 British colonists killed most of the Caribs on the island and established plantations on the island, eventually importing African slaves to work on the sugar plantations.

 Control of the island was disputed by Great Britain and France in the 18th century, with the British ultimately prevailing.
 In 1795, Fédon's Rebellion, inspired by the Haitian Revolution, very nearly succeeded, taking significant military intervention to quell.
 Slavery was abolished in 1833, and in 1885, the island's capital, St. George's, became the capital of the British Windward Islands.

 Grenada achieved independence from Britain in 1974.
 Following a coup by the Marxist New Jewel Movement in 1979, the island was invaded by United States troops and the government overthrown.
 The island's major crop, nutmeg, was significantly damaged by Hurricane Ivan in 2004.

 Early history

-Approximately 2 million years ago, Grenada was formed by volcanic activity which then resulted in land formation.
+Grenada's geological foundation began forming approximately 40-50 million years ago through volcanic activity, with most of the island's current surface geology dating from the Pliocene and Pleistocene epochs (<5 mya).
+During periods of lower sea levels, particularly the Last Glacial Maximum (21-26 kya) when sea levels were 120 meters below present, the entire Grenada Bank formed a much larger landmass that supported diverse megafauna including extinct giant sloths (Megalonychidae), capybaras (Hydrochoerus gaylordi), and the endemic giant rice rat (Megalomys camerhogne).
+Most of these terrestrial mammals arrived via over-water dispersal from South America but subsequently went extinct as rising sea levels reduced the available land area and flooded viable habitats following the end of the last ice age.

-The earliest potential evidence for human presence on Grenada comes from the increase of charcoal particulates and the decline of arboreal pollen from the original climax forests, around 3760-3525 BC, during the Archaic Age.
-This evidence remains controversial, as it could be natural (e.g., lightning fires, volcanic eruptions, etc.).
-Several shell fragments from archaeological sites have been dated 1700-1380 BC, but are from mixed, insecure contexts.
+The earliest potential evidence for human presence on Grenada comes from the increase of charcoal particulates and the decline of arboreal pollen from the original climax forests, around 3760–3525 BC, during the Archaic Age.
+This evidence remains controversial, as it could be natural (for example, lightning fires, volcanic eruptions, etc.).
+Several shell fragments from archaeological sites have been dated 1700–1380 BC, but are from mixed, insecure contexts.
 More secure are the shell middens at Point Salines, dated between 765 and 535 BC.
 None of these dates are associated with definitively human artifacts, however.
-The earliest human-made artifacts that have been scientifically dated are from Early Ceramic Age settlements at Beausejour (260-410 AD) and Pearls (370-645 AD).
-Only one other known site (Grand Marquis) may have been occupied during this time as well.
+The earliest human-made artifacts that have been scientifically dated are from Early Ceramic Age settlements at Beausejour (260–410 AD) and Pearls (370–645 AD).